Book Collecting Contest 2021

 - Originality, innovation and uniqueness.

-- Quality of the collector’s essay describing the collection.
+- Quality of the collector’s essay describing the collection and addressing these criteria.

 - Appropriate and complete citations with meaningful annotations.
+Annotations should briefly describe the content of the item, and explain how the item addresses the purpose of the collection.
 Citation style must be consistent, but can follow any style format (e.g. MLA, APA).

 Links to other book collecting contest sites: